button-inc/service-development-toolkit/docs/developer-guide.md

 - create an `.env` file based on `env.example` and contact Button Inc. for credentials
 - `cd` into the desired package and run `yarn happo run`

+## Installing packages

+To install a new package

+- in the root directory, `yarn add [packageName] -W`
+- navigate to the root `package.json` and copy the package's line
+- navigate to the themes' `package.json` and paste the package's line
+- `cd` back into the root directory and re-run the commands from `Build and Run Storybook` above

 ## Building, Continous Integration, Deploying, and Publishing

 ### Build